Bearer/bearer/docs/contributing/code.md

 go mod download
 ```

-Finally we use [direnv](https://direnv.net/) to manage env vars in development you can setup your own by using `.envrc.example` as a base.
-You're unlikely to need to set anything other than `GITHUB_WORKSPACE` for integration tests so feel free to skip this step or export it manaually using:
+Finally, we use [direnv](https://direnv.net/) to manage env vars in development.
+You can set up your own by using `.envrc.example` as a base.
+You're unlikely to need to set anything other than `GITHUB_WORKSPACE` for integration tests, so feel free to skip this step or export it manually using:

 ```
 export GITHUB_WORKSPACE=`pwd`